TomLiDev/Oda-Nobunagav1/README.md

 #### First Time Visitors

 As a first time visitor I want to find out more about Oda Nobunaga to understand how and why he is important in Japanese history.
 I want the main facts about him presented clearly so I can decide if his story is one I want to learn about.
 I want to use the information to add to my own research on a specific element of Japanese history, or to understand Japanese culture more broadly.
+I want a mechanism to keep me informed and remind me to revisit the site for more information.

 #### Return Visitor

 As a return visitor I have taken on board some information on Nobunaga already and now want to find information on a particular influence/time/event in his life.
 I want to be able to navigate to this quickly and easily so I am not forced to re-read content and be presented with new information quickly.
+I want a mechanism to keep me informed on a particular aspect of Nobunagas life/times.

 #### History Enthusiast User